Key Takeaways

 Step 4: Check Trademark Databases

-A business may not be registered with the state but could hold a federal trademark for its name.
+A business may not be registered with the state, but could hold a federal trademark for its name.
 The United States Patent and Trademark Office (USPTO) website is a valuable resource for searching trademarks.
 Make sure the name you want to use is not already trademarked.

 Step 5: Consider Domain Name Availability

 While not a legal requirement, checking the availability of the corresponding domain name is a practical step.
-It ensures you can establish a consistent brand presence across online and offline platforms.
-Use various online tools to check if the desired domain is available.
+This will help you establish a consistent brand presence across online and offline platforms.

 Step 6: Verify Social Media Handles

-Consistency across online platforms enhances brand recognition and makes it easier for customers to find and connect with your business.
-Check popular social media platforms, such as Facebook and Instagram, to confirm the availability of your desired usernames.
+Using the same business name across online platforms, including social media, enhances brand recognition and makes it easier for customers to find and connect with your business.

 Step 7: Conduct a Nationwide Search

-Step 8.
-Reserve the Name (Optional)
+Step 8: Reserve the Name (Optional)

 If you plan to register your LLC soon but haven’t finalized all the paperwork, some states allow you to reserve a business name for a specific period.
 By doing so, you can prevent others from registering the same name while you attempt to form your LLC.